dwnflx/query-transform-edu-hc/README.md

 └── cleaned/

     Contains raw and cleaned data.
-	Note that due to file size constraints, the raw and cleaned dataset of PubMedQA has been removed.
+	Note that due to file size constraints, the raw and cleaned dataset of PubMedQA was removed.
-	However, these are not necessary for analysis, as the final testing datasets are located under notebooks/data.
+	However, the final testing datasets are located under notebooks/data.

 models/

-└── Analysis
+└── embeddings

-    Contains the embeddings for each sector's Retrieval-Augmented Generation (RAG) system.
+    Contains the embeddings for each sector's RAG system.